rladies/rladiesguide/content/comm/conferences/index.en.md

 approval of the R-Ladies global team.

-## Organizing an R-Ladies branded event
+## Organizing an R-Ladies branded conference event

 If you are an R-Ladies directory member interested in leading an R-Ladies branded event, please email the global team at `info@rladies.org` with the template below and request approval for the event.